kyawhla-commit/kyawhla-commit/README.md

 ---

 ## 🤝 Let’s Connect

 I value collaboration, continuous learning, and building technology that creates real impact.
-If you’re looking for a developer with a strong foundation in both frontend and backend development — and a drive to keep growing — I’d be glad to connect.
+If you’re looking for a developer with a strong full-stack foundation and a drive for growth, I’d be glad to connect.

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?logo=linkedin&logoColor=white&style=flat-square)](https://linkedin.com)
 [![Portfolio](https://img.shields.io/badge/-Portfolio-000000?logo=vercel&logoColor=white&style=flat-square)](#)

 ---

-✨ *Always curious.
-Always building.
-Always improving.*
+✨ *Driven by curiosity.
+Focused on building.
+Committed to growth.*